-It is preferred that you have studied Stage 1 Food & Hospitality.
+It is preferred that you have completed Stage 1 Food and Hospitality.

-Stage 2 Food and Hospitality focuses on the contemporary and changing nature of the Food and Hospitality industry.
-You will critically examine contemporary and future issues within the Food and Hospitality industry.
-These include the influences of economic, environmental, legal, political, socio cultural and technological factors at local, national and global levels.
+Stage 2 Food and Hospitality delves into the evolving and dynamic nature of the Food and Hospitality industry.
+Students will critically analyse contemporary and future issues impacting the industry, considering a range of factors including economic, environmental, legal, political, socio-cultural, and technological influences.
+These factors will be examined at local, national, and global levels, providing a comprehensive understanding of the industry's current and future landscape.
+This course prepares students to navigate and contribute to the Food and Hospitality sector with a well-rounded and informed perspective.